 What Is a VA Streamline Refinance (IRRRL)?

-A VA Streamline, also known as an Interest Rate Reduction Refinance Loan (IRRRL), is a VA loan option that allows you to cut a lot of red tape when refinancing an existing VA mortgage.
-A VA IRRRL is known for its quick processing times and limited underwriting requirements.
-There’s no home appraisal or credit check requirement, and you can roll your closing costs into the loan term, which can mean no upfront costs in some cases.
+A VA IRRRL is a VA loan option that allows you to cut a lot of red tape when refinancing an existing VA mortgage.
+A VA IRRRL is known for its quick processing times and limited underwriting requirements, which is why it’s also referred to as a VA Streamline refinance.
+There’s often no home appraisal or credit check requirement, and you can roll your closing costs into the loan term, which can mean no upfront fees in some cases.

 VA IRRRL Rates Today